|930||WKY||The Sports Animal||Sports||Cumulus Media|

-In 2003, WKY was sold to Citadel after being owned by The Oklahoman Publishing Company since 1928.
+In 2003, WKY was sold to Citadel, ending Gaylord/OPUBCO ownership after 75 years.
 In the past few years, Clear Channel Radio was operating the station through an LMA.
 After Citadel’s purchase, WKY shifted to an all-local news/talk operation during the day.
 Some syndicated programming and local pro sports were broadcast at night.
 During Citadel’s news/talk days, the station still played some music, with a gospel music and contemporary Christian music shows on Sunday mornings.
 The station also played Christmas music standards on Christmas Eve and Christmas Day.
 In January 2006, Citadel flipped the station to a simulcast of its Regional Mexican sister station, then on 105.3 FM.

 In June 2007, Citadel flipped WKY to all-sports to compliment sister WWLS (The Sports Animal) using ESPN Radio programming and some local programming, making WKY the fifth station in Oklahoma City to go “All-Sports.”
 WKY went back to Regional Mexican as the La Indomable format and moniker moved from 105.3 FM in January 2008.

-There is one really good aircheck of WKY at reelradio.com.
+There is one really good aircheck of WKY’s Top-40 heyday at reelradio.com.

-WKY is one of the few stations in nation that’s had the same call letters in its broadcast life.
+WKY has had the same call letters since being licensed in 1922.
 It is also one of the few three-letter call letter stations that still exist.
-It was the first station in Oklahoma and (although there’s some debate about this) it’s the oldest station west of the Mississippi River.
+It was the first station in Oklahoma and (although there’s some debate about this) it’s claimed that it is the oldest station west of the Mississippi River.

 Previous Call Letters/Formats:

 WKY (Spanish Sports Talk – ESPN Deportes – February 2017-September 8, 2019)

 WKY (Regional Mexican – La Indomable – 2009-February 2017)